 Chlamydia is an infection with Chlamydia trachomatis bacteria.
 When an infection is present, the bacteria can be present in the cervix, urethra, vagina, and rectum of an infected person.
 It can also live in the throat.
-Any type of sexual contact with an infected person can spread the infection.
+Any type of sexual contact (vaginal, anal, or oral) with an infected person can spread the infection.

 Young people who are sexually active are at high risk for chlamydia.